 Currently, we are working to ensure older people have secure incomes through livelihood projects, to raise awareness of the role older people play in caring for those affected by HIV and AIDS, and to strengthen older people's associations so they have more influence in the decision making processes that affect them.

-- We have given food, healthcare, shelter, and clothing to over 870 vulnerable older people and their families.
-Volunteers also delivered meals to 50 bed-ridden older people.
+• Giving food, healthcare, shelter, and clothing to over 870 vulnerable older people and their families.
+Delivering meals to 50 bed-ridden older people.

-- Because of our policy work, older people are now included in the Federal Strategic Plan on HIV and AIDS.
+• Advocating for policy changes which allowed for older people to be included in the Federal Strategic Plan on HIV and AIDS.

 • Providing cash transfers to 960 older people affected by the current drought so their basic needs can be met.

 • Providing health care for 32,500 older people through our healthcare and wellbeing program which included access to eye care, HIV services and community-based older people support.

 • Meeting the needs of 65,000 older people affected by humanitarian crises in Ethiopia, including the influx of South Sudanese refugees.

 • We will continue to support poor older people in Addis Ababa and Dire Dawa with cash grants, food and clothing.

 • HelpAge will work with partners to increase healthcare services for 140,000 people to include eye care, chronic disease and HIV services.

 • We will expand our work with refugees to ensure that more than 10,000 South Sudanese refugees benefit from health, nutrition, other essential items and psychosocial services.

 Aged and Children Pastoralist Association, DFID UK Aid Match, SIDA, UNHCR